-ENGLISH: EXTENSION COURSE 1 (AND 2) Unit Value Board Developed Course 1 (or the possibility of 2 in Year 12) Prerequisites: For a student to be eligible to study the Extension One English course, they will need to be enrolled in the Advanced English course and should be ranked in the top 40 of the Stage 5 Year 10 English course.
-In Year 12, for a student to be eligible to study the Extension Two English course, they will need to be enrolled in the Advanced English course and the Extension One English course.
+ENGLISH: EXTENSION COURSE 1 (AND 2) Unit Value Board Developed Course 1 (or the possibility of 2 in Year 12) Prerequisites: For a student to be eligible to study the Extension 1 English course, they will need to be enrolled in the Advanced English course and should be ranked in the top 40 of the Stage 5 Year 10 English course.
+In Year 12, for a student to be eligible to study the Extension 2 English course, they will need to be enrolled in the Advanced English course and the Extension 1 English course.
 They will also need to have demonstrated a strong aptitude for writing in a type of text, researching and be highly organised.
-Students will be invited to elect Extension 2 English.
+Extension 1 Students will be invited to elect Extension 2 English.
 Exclusions: English Standard; English EAL/D; English Studies.

-The English Extension course provides students who undertake Advanced English and are accomplished in their use of English with the opportunity to extend their use of language and self-expression in creative and critical ways.
-The course is designed for students with an interest in literature and a desire to pursue specialised study of English.
-Through engaging with increasingly complex concepts through a broad range of literature, from a range of contexts, students refine their understanding and appreciation of the cultural roles and the significance of texts and about the way that literature shapes and reflects the global world.
+English Extension 1 provides students with the opportunity to extend their use of language and self-expression in creative and critical ways.
+Students engage with increasingly complex concepts through a broad range of literature from different contexts.
+Through this, they refine their understanding and appreciation of the significance of texts, and the way that literature shapes and reflects the world.